 each estuarine area designated as a national estuarine reserve under subsection (b) of this section.

 Each estuarine sanctuary referred to in paragraph (1) is hereby designated as a national estuarine reserve.

-Designation of national estuarine reserves
+Full representation of biogeographic regions, States, and Territories.
+Designation of national estuarine research reserves

 After April 7, 1986, the Secretary may designate an estuarine area as a national estuarine reserve if—

-the Governor of the coastal state in which the area is located nominates the area for that designation; and
+the Governor of the coastal State or Territories in which the area is located nominates the area for that designation; and

 the Secretary finds that—